bocchino/AppleCore/Common/README.md

 **Example:** ${APPLECORE}/Test/Good

-If your program includes handwritten avm files, then see item XX below.
+If your program includes handwritten assembly files, then see item 3 below.

 2\.
 Top-level and included AppleCore source files